Tyto Sensory Labs Download

 High-level plugin overview

-Haptics that aim to feel more like a connected chassis and less like a pile of buzzing.
+Haptics that aim to feel more like a weighted, connected chassis.
+Across games.

-MCP4SH™ is a SimHub plugin built to make sim-racing haptics clearer, more readable, and more useful.
-The goal is not just more shake.
-The goal is better cues: tyre scrub you can read, road and suspension detail that feels separated, drivetrain information that makes sense, and less time wasted re-tuning everything from (almost) scratch every time you switch sim.
+MCP4SH™ is a SimHub plugin built to make sim-racing haptics feel more connected, minimize masking and more intuitively useful overall.
+The goal is better info: tyre scrub, road and suspension details, drivetrain information, and less time wasted re-tuning everything from (almost) scratch every time you switch sim.

 Comparison Overlays showing haptic feedback driven by MCP4SH (right).
 Terrible driving, i know ;) .